torvalds/linux/Documentation/virt/kvm/api.rst

 the access. "ar" designates the access register number to be used; the valid range is 0..15.
 Logical accesses are permitted for the VCPU ioctl only.
-Logical accesses are permitted for non-protected guests only.
+Logical accesses are permitted for analn-protected guests only.

 Supported flags:
   * ``KVM_S390_MEMOP_F_CHECK_ONLY``